Blog

 3. Apartment/Condo Rentals

-Renting an apartment or condo is a good Texas travel nurse housing option for you if you are looking for your own space or if you will be traveling with others.
+Renting an apartment or condo is a good travel nurse housing in Texas option for you if you are looking for your own space or if you will be traveling with others.
 Make sure you list accommodations that mean the most to you before looking for an apartment or condo.
 Also, consider whether you will need to find an apartment that offers on-site parking or if you will be taking public transportation to work.
 Apartments and condos do have the option for an on-site gym, pool, and business center.

 4. House/Townhouse Rental